In this Guide

 Divers and fishermen like sit-on-top kayaks because they offer more cargo space and more stability.
 They’re also favored as a more comfortable alternative for kayakers with large body types, long legs or limited flexibility.

-Dog owners also love these kayaks, because the open top allows them to bring their pup along for the ride.
+Dog owners love these kayaks, because the open top allows them to bring their pup along for the ride.
 You also have more flexibility as to where you fix the seats, and how you arrange your cargo.
 In general, sit-on-tops have a more fun and relaxed feel than their enclosed counterparts.

 Here are some of our favorite models on the market right now!